vrkttr/homebridge-vicare/README.md

 # Homebridge ViCare Plugin

-The Homebridge ViCare Plugin allows you to integrate your Viessmann ViCare heating system with Homebridge, enabling control and monitoring through Apple's HomeKit.
+The Homebridge ViCare Plugin allows you to integrate your Viessmann ViCare heating system with [Homebridge](https://homebridge.io), enabling control and monitoring through Apple's HomeKit.
 This plugin provides real-time temperature readings, control over target temperatures, and access to various sensors and states of your heating system.

-This version was written by [@ffflorian](https://github.com/ffflorian), thank you very much!
+This is a joint project by [@vrkttr](https://github.com/vrkttr) and [@ffflorian](https://github.com/ffflorian) 🚀

 ## Features